redkite-labs/redkitecms-docs/book/change-theme.rst

     {% endblock %}

-The change is applied after a page reload and the **content_title_1** is not rendered anymore.
+The change is applied after a page reload and the **content_title_1** is not rendered any more.

 I repeat the same steps to import the **video_content** slot.

 .. image:: //bundles/alphalemonwebsite/media/change_theme/img_09.jpg

-Alphalemon.com website has more slots than the current template, so I must add some new slots to the overriding template:
+redkite-labs.com website has more slots than the current template, so I must add some new slots to the overriding template:

 .. code:: jinja